Ekechi123/WishList/README.md

 Submitted by: **Ekechi Spencer**

-**Wishliist** is a wishlist app that helps the user keep track of what they want to buy.
+**Wishliist** is a app that helps the user keep track of what they want to buy.

 Time spent: **5** hours spent in total